adidahiya/website/content/blog/itp/faking-the-news/deepfakes.md

 ### Assignment

 > __Prepare training data for your first deepfakes clip__.
 Two sets of ~400 images, one for each face.
 The faces should be isolated and any “bad” images (blurry, cropped incorrectly, anything obstructing the face) should be removed from the set.
-Use youtube-dl, ffmpeg, autocrop, and face_recognition tools.
+Use [youtube-dl](https://github.com/rg3/youtube-dl/), [ffmpeg](https://www.ffmpeg.org/), [autocrop](https://github.com/leblancfg/autocrop), and [face_recognition](https://github.com/ageitgey/face_recognition) tools.

+Note: [this](https://www.deepfakes.club/tutorial/) is the overall tutorial we plan to follow to make our videos.

 I'd like to try working with a clip from the first episode of Comedy Bang!
 Bang! where Will Forte plays a airline pilot who landed a plane in a mall parking lot because he was stalking his ex-girlfriend: